laurauguc/cross-voting/README.md

 ## Key Findings

 - **Distinct Voting Patterns**: The analysis revealed that while Morena gained significant support at the federal level, this did not consistently translate to local races.
-Voters in affluent neighborhoods exhibited strong support for conservative candidates across both federal and local elections, aligning with traditional party preferences.
+Voters in affluent neighborhoods exhibited strong support for conservative candidates across both federal and local levels, aligning with traditional party preferences.
 - **Contrasting Local vs. Federal Support**: Less affluent areas demonstrated robust support for Claudia Sheinbaum at the federal level but chose conservative candidates, especially from PAN, in local elections.
 - **Strategic Implications**: These insights highlight that Morena’s strong brand at the federal level does not automatically convert to local success.
 This suggests regional dynamics and voter preferences play a critical role, emphasizing the importance of tailored campaign strategies for local elections.